refat-jamil/Django-Blog-Web-Application/README.md

 A full featured django application.

+## features
+- User Singup, login and logout(Using the Django authentication system)
-<li>An author can post the blog.</li>
+- An author can post the blog.
-<li>Every blog has a category, author profile, publish date, and update date.</li>
+- Every blog has a category, author profile, publish date, and update date.
-<li>The author can change their profile picture.</li>
+- The author can change their profile picture.
-<li>Every user see the profile page, but only profile owner can update their profile information.</li>
+- Every user see the profile page, but only profile owner can update their profile information.

 ## Demo